| Finally after a long time I was able to see and also I personally use Vista, the new operating system from Microsoft . |

 My father came home with a new laptop, specifically a Dell Inspiron 1501 , a low-end laptop price from 499 €!

-- 896MB of RAM (I do not know how really, but it says Vista);
+- 896MB of RAM (I do not know how in reality, but it says Vista);

 - 120GB HD;